USS Augusta (CA-31): Asiatic Fleet

 On 6 January 1938 Augusta departed Shanghai for the Philippines for her yearly overhaul.
 Admiral Yarnell, however, his presence in China deemed necessary to uphold American prestige in the Orient, remained in Shanghai with a token staff on board Isabel.
 He ultimately rejoined Augusta when she returned to Shanghai on 9 April 1938 after her overhaul.

 Proceeding north along the China coast, Augusta visited Qingdao (12 May to 13 May) and Yantai (14 May) before she arrived at Qinhuangdao on 15 May.
 There, Admiral Yarnell disembarked and entrained for Tianjin and Beiping, inspecting the Marine detachments in both places before ultimately returning to Qinhuangdao to reembark in his flagship on 29 May.
 Proceeding thence via Yantai, Augusta reached Shanghai on 6 June; the CinCAF transferred his flag to Isabel on 23 June, and sailed for Nanjing and Wuhu, returning to Shanghai and Augusta on 27 June.

 Returning to Qingdao on 3 July 1938, Augusta operated in North China waters, between Qingdao and Qinhuangdao, for the remainder of the summer and through early October.
 Sailing for Shanghai on 10 October, the cruiser arrived at her destination two days later, and remained there through Christmas.
 She sailed again for the Philippines on 27 December 1938; once again, Admiral Yarnell remained in Shanghai with his flag in Isabel.

 Following her yearly navy yard overhaul, and training in Philippine waters, Augusta visited Siam, French Indochina, and Singapore en route back to Shanghai, making port at her ultimate destination on 30 April 1939.
+It was also during this time, where Lewis Burwell "Chesty" Puller, would begin his second stint as commander of the Augustas Marine detachment.
 Again flying Admiral Yarnell's flag, she lay at Shanghai until 8 June, when she got underway for Qinhuangdao.
 Arriving there on 10 June, she touched at Yantai (24 to 25 June) and Qingdao (26 June to 16 July) before she sailed down to Shanghai, arriving on the 18th.